SOME very positive recommendations for women and midwives have come from the National Maternity Services Report.

 Why were these laws put in place in the US in the first place?
 The answer is political expediency — it got midwifery reforms in and placated the medical profession in order to enable progress.
 Except it ultimately impeded progress and stifled midwifery as a profession.

-US midwives and women were able to demonstrate successfully that this arrangement led to less safe care and was anticompetitive in nature, enabling one competing profession to restrict and dictate the trade of another.
+US midwives and women were able to demonstrate successfully that this arrangement led to less safe care.
+Also it was anticompetitive in nature, enabling one competing profession to restrict and dictate the trade of another.

 Collaboration is, of course, a very fine and commendable part of safe maternity care, which midwives support wholeheartedly.
 None of us is an island in health care, and safe care is dependent upon our mutuality.

 Trust is at the heart of collaboration, along with respect.
-This cannot be forced into place by a signed agreement with a doctor.
-Practice and professional regulatory obligations are already in place, such as the Australian College of Midwives consultation and referral guidelines, which guide midwives as to when to consult and refer.
+A signed agreement with a doctor cannot force this into place.
+Practice and professional regulatory obligations are already in place.
+Examples of such is the Australian College of Midwives consultation and referral guidelines.
+These guide midwives as to when to consult and refer.

 So are the collaborative arrangements about collaboration or control?